• A 'portrait' lens is not essential but can help you create flattering facial perspectives and defocused backgrounds. See best portrait lenses

 1. Background matters

-The background is just as important as the subject in the frame.
+It's not just about your subject!
+The first rule in our portrait photography how to is that the background is just as important as the subject in the frame.
 Where you place your subject will reveal lots about them, for example, are they in a studio, in a familiar environment, out on location, or in their workplace?
 All these decisions need to be thought thoroughly through, and enhance your portrait in what you want to say and reveal about your subject.

 Blurred backgrounds look great for portraiture and it can help to isolate your subject to make them stand out.
 If your lens’s aperture setting is not capable of opening as wide as you would like bring your subject forward and away from any surface areas to enhance the blur.